You can apply for State of Kansas Student Aid one of two ways:

 Kansas Osteopathic Medical Service Scholarship

 Designed to encourage primary care physicians to establish practices in rural areas of Kansas.
-Recipients receive $15,000 per year for up to four years of study at nationally accredited osteopathic schools.
-Preference goes to first year students.
+Recipients receive $20,000 per year for up to four years of study at nationally accredited osteopathic schools.
+Preference goes to first-year students.
 Recipients return one year of practice for each year of assistance.
 Applicants must complete a program application and the designated financial aid application.
-Priority Deadline: May 1.
+Priority Date: May 15.

 Kansas Optometry Service Scholarship

 Designed to encourage optometrists to establish Kansas practices.
 Kansas helps to pay the difference between resident and nonresident tuition at eligible out-of-state institutions.
 Recipients must return one year of practice for each year of assistance.
-Priority Deadline: May 1.
+Priority Date: May 1.

 Kansas Nurse Educator Service Scholarship

 Designed to encourage graduate level nursing students who agree to teach in a nurse education program at a Kansas postsecondary educational institution.
-The nursing programs that are currently participating are: Fort Hays State University, Pittsburg State University, University of Kansas Medical Center, Washburn University and Wichita State University.
+The nursing programs that are currently participating are: Baker University, Fort Hays State University, Mid America Nazarene College, Pittsburg State University, Tabor College, St. Mary's University, University of Kansas Medical Center, Washburn University and Wichita State University.
 Scholarship amounts vary at each institution.
 Recipients will teach one year for each year of assistance after receiving a graduate degree.
 Applicants must complete an application available at the Nursing Department at the institution.
 Priority Deadline: contact the school for deadline.

 Kansas Dental Education Opportunities Program